 RIYL: The Pirouettes, Burning Peacocks

-Le Couleur – Photo courtesy of the Antoine La Rochelle
+Le Couleur – Photo by Antoine La Rochelle

 Kweku Collins (Evanston, IL)

 The SXSW Artist of the Day is rapper/producer/songwriter Kweku Collins.
 Born into a musical family, Kweku started performing on-stage with his father at the age of 4 and started producing his own music as a teenager.
 As a rapper coming from the outskirts of Chicago, Kweku experiments with a range of different sounds to create music that is extremely unique; All of this is especially evident in his latest EP release Grey.
 We’re looking forward to hearing him perform at SXSW 2018.

 Kweku Collins – Photo courtesy of the artist

 Virtuoso guitarist and prolific composer Kaki King is probably best known for the meditative instrumental music characteristic of her 8 albums and Golden Globe-nominated score for Sean Penn’s Into the Wild.
 Hailed by Rolling Stone as “a genre unto herself”, King’s idiosyncratic style of guitar playing paints outside the lines of traditional guitar music.
 Sometimes literally.
 In her groundbreaking multimedia work The Neck Is a Bridge to the Body, King uses digital technology to project imagery onto her guitar and stage.
 We can’t wait to see what she brings to SXSW 2018.

 Kaki King – Photo courtesy of the artist